 We know that sometimes people make mistakes and don’t fully realize what was wrong with what they were doing until they get caught.
 We also know that people get caught up in the system and are not guilty of the charges against them.

 Whatever your situation, we can help.
 Call today to discuss the particulars of your case.
-When facing prison time and large fines, you need a well respected and experienced defense team on your side.
+When facing a serious charge that can include prison time and large fines, you need an experienced defense lawyer on your side.
+Call today for a free consultation with an attorney who can help.
+There is no obligation.

 California Drug Possession for Sale – Penalties